 Why do you need shoes for skateboarding and longboarding?

 Before answering this question, let’s look at the history of skateboarding and longboarding.
 So, skateboarding was invented to mimic the surfing experience on land.
-But soon, skaters realized that surfing on land, skateboarding, is completely different from surfing on water.
+Soon, skaters realized that surfing on land, skateboarding, is completely different from surfing on water.

 While surfing can be done easily barefoot, there are many requirements for skating.
 Unlike surfing, skateboarding needed added stability, durability, shock absorbency, grip, ankle support, and toe protection, which skaters couldn’t have with bare feet.